Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap: NRG verification

 We also plot the extracted $\lambda_x,\rho_z$ at each iteration in \cref{fig:bkt}(d), which forms a renormalization flow as the iteration step increases.
-To obtain $\rho_z$ in each iteration step, we compute it using $\rho_z = \arctan (\pi \lambda_z^{(p)})/{\pi}$ ( \cref{eq:lambz-to-rhoz}) where $\lambda_z^{(p)}$ at iteration $N$ is regarded as the renormalized $\lambda_z$ at this scale.
-When $N$ increases, this $\rho_z$ converges to a fixed value which is approximately equal to the one obtained by fitting the low-energy power-law behavior of $\Im[\chi^R_x(\omega)]$ mentioned above. \cref{fig:bkt}(d) qualitatively reproduces the analytical RG flow from bosonization as shown in \cref{fig:flow}.
+To obtain $\rho_z$ in each iteration step, we compute it using $\rho_z = \arctan (\pi \lambda_z^{(p)})/{\pi}$ (\ie the definition of $\rho_z$ in main text) where $\lambda_z^{(p)}$ at iteration $N$ is regarded as the renormalized $\lambda_z$ at this scale.
+When $N$ increases, this $\rho_z$ converges to a fixed value which is approximately equal to the one obtained by fitting the low-energy power-law behavior of $\Im[\chi^R_x(\omega)]$ mentioned above. \cref{fig:bkt}(d) qualitatively reproduces the analytical RG flow from bosonization as shown in \cref{fig:intro}(c).
 Notably, the BKT critical point is close to the analytical value $\rho^c_z=\frac{1}{2}-\frac{1}{2\sqrt{2}}\approx 0.1464$.

 One last concern is whether other interaction terms, such as $\td{U},\td{J}_S,\td{J}_D$, will also affect the low-energy spectrum.
 They also contain four fermi creation/annihilation operators, and the effects on the low-energy spectrum are scaled by $\Lambda^{(N-1)/2}\cdot|\alpha^{(p)}_{11}|^4$, similar to that of $\td{\lambda}_x$.
 However, numerically, we find that the splittings due to these interaction terms are negligible compared to those of $\td{\lambda}_x$.